nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Edits the task at the specified `INDEX`.
 The index refers to the index number shown in the displayed task list.
 The index **must be a positive integer** 1, 2, 3, …​
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the task will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the task will be removed i.e. adding of tags is not cumulative.
 * You can remove all the task’s tags by typing `t/` without specifying any tags after it.
 * There are 3 Task statuses: `expired`, `uncompleted` and `completed`.
-However you can cannot directly modify task's status to `expired`
+However, you can cannot directly modify a task's status to `expired`

 Examples:
 *  `edit 1 desc/my typical description` Edits the description of the 1st task to be `my typical description`.